django-recaptcha/django-recaptcha/README.rst

             ...
         ]

 #.
-Add the Google reCAPTCHA keys generated in step 1 to your Django production settings.
-Note that omitting these settings will default to a set of test keys which can be used for development.``RECAPTCHA_PUBLIC_KEY`` and ``RECAPTCHA_PRIVATE_KEY``.
-Also ensure ``SILENCED_SYSTEM_CHECKS = [..., 'captcha.recaptcha_test_key_error', ...]`` is set to bypass the security check that prevents the test keys from being used unknowingly.
+Add the Google reCAPTCHA keys generated in step 1 to your Django production settings with ``RECAPTCHA_PUBLIC_KEY`` and ``RECAPTCHA_PRIVATE_KEY``.
+Note that omitting these settings will default to a set of test keys refer to `Local Development and Functional Testing <Local Development and Functional Testing_>`_ for more information.

     For example: